skienzmatishun/rippreport/content/p/get-out-of-jail-card/index.md

 summary: Baldwin County politicians and law enforcement insiders routinely bypass the law through a corrupt network of backroom favors.
 Documents and court files expose how well-connected officials dodge DUIs, pocket BP settlement money, and hide public records.
-See how local power players hand out a literal GET OUT OF JAIL CARD while citizens pay the price.
+Read how local power players hand out a literal GET OUT OF JAIL CARD while citizens pay the price.
 ---
 Here are “some examples” of how a Baldwin County, Get Out of Jail Card, has helped, mostly politicians, AVOID any transparency or accountability.